Tropical lifting problem for the intersection of plane curves

 In this paper, let $k$ be a fixed algebraically closed field with a nontrivial valuation $\val: k\to \mathbb{R}\cup \{+\infty\}$.
 A tropical plane curve is obtained by the tropicalization of an algebraic curve in $(k^*)^2$.
 Here, the tropicalization is defined using the following map:

-Let $f=\sum_{ij}c_{ij}x^iy^j, g=\sum_{ij}d_{ij}x^iy^j \in k[x^{\pm1}, y^{\pm1}]$ be given.
-For a given tropical rational function $\psi$ defined on the tropical plane curve $\Trop(V(f))$, it has been considered whether the zero points of $\psi$ can be obtained by the tropicalization of the intersection of two algebraic curves (\cite{BL}, \cite{LS}, \cite{M}, \cite{OP} and \cite{OR}).
+Let $f=\sum_{ij}c_{ij}x^iy^j \in k[x^{\pm1}, y^{\pm1}]$ be given.
+For a given tropical divisor $D$ on the tropical plane curve $\Trop(V(f))$, it has been considered whether $D$ can be obtained by the tropicalization of the intersection of two algebraic curves (\cite{BL}, \cite{LS}, \cite{M}, \cite{OP} and \cite{OR}).
 This kind of problem is called a tropical lifting problem or a tropical realization problem.
 In this paper, we give a sufficient condition involving a graph determined by given tropical curves for the lifting problem for the intersection of curves.